-Capturing a feeling in addition to a vision is my challenge.
+My challenge is to capture a feeling in addition to a vision.

 Nearly 500 years ago, the artist and art historian Georgio Vasari noted that an artist's initial draft in the moment of inspiration had a vitality and sponaneity that became obliterated once the work was colored in.
 This observation struck a chord with me and I realized my approach to painting was almost like a painting being turned inside out.
 I put the work together, building structure, surface and color; then use spontaneous brushwork to finish it.

 Some of them develop rapidly and others evolve.
 Sometimes they take on a life of their own and move in a direction that I did not anticipate.
 It is fun to be suprised by what happens on the canvas.